DiligentGraphics/DiligentSamples/Tutorials/Tutorial13_ShadowMap/readme.md

   if the point is lit or not by comparing the point's depth in light space to the depth stored in the shadow map.

+This tutorial renders a cube into the shadow map and then uses it to cast a shadow onto a plane.

 ## Creating a shadow map texture

 A shadow map is just a normal 2D texture that can be used as depth-stencil buffer